MyPureCloud/terraform-provider-genesyscloud/docs/resources/outbound_messagingcampaign.md

 page_title: "genesyscloud_outbound_messagingcampaign Resource - terraform-provider-genesyscloud"
 subcategory: ""
 description: |-
-  Genesys Cloud Outbound Messaging Campaign
+  Genesys Cloud outbound messagingcampaign
 ---
 # genesyscloud_outbound_messagingcampaign (Resource)

-Genesys Cloud Outbound Messaging Campaign
+Genesys Cloud outbound messagingcampaign

 ## API Usage
 The following Genesys Cloud APIs are used by this resource.
 Ensure your OAuth Client has been granted the necessary scopes and permissions to perform these operations: